Skip to main content

 It's a Wonderful Life (1946)

 Well, I think there's certainly a lot to gain for audiences who just love good films and want to know where to find them.
 After all, many of the films we now call "classic" today were not necessarily embraced upon their initial release.
-If there's a way to train ourselves and our gatekeepers to just cut through the adjustment period, I think we owe this to ourselves.
+If there's a way to train ourselves and our gatekeepers to just cut through the adjustment period, I think we owe this both to ourselves receiving these classics and to the storytellers crafting them.

 Which brings us to this new series: “There’s No Such Thing as Pixar Good,” an in-depth study of Pixar’s deceptively complicated history with the critics.
 When you think of the film that convinced you Pixar would be a leader in animation, and you look at what critics were actually saying about the film before it became a "classic," using the studio's own preeminence as a sharpening tool starts to feel hollow.
 That is not the realm in which thoughtful criticism thrives, and that is not the realm in which new Pixar classics are recognized.